-A number of organizations focus on or support Chinese early language learning and immersion programs.
+A number of organizations support language learning, including Chinese early language and immersion education.
 While each one has its distinct mission, they offer a wide range of activities such as providing resources and connections, holding conferences and professional development for teachers, or documenting program information in searchable databases.
 These organizations are listed here, with a link to their website.

 If you know of other organizations that it is helpful to include, please let us know!